ARTICLE 1 GENERAL PROVISIONS

 2.02.01 The board of directors shall consist of 7 directors or such other number as the directors may determine from time to time.
 A majority of directors then in office shall elect the board of directors at the annual meeting of the directors or at a special meeting in lieu of an annual meeting.
 One director shall be nominated by each of the following organizations to represent such organization, or such successor organization or other organization as the directors may determine from time to time:

-(a) the Boys' and Girls' Club of Pittsfield (Camp Russell);
+(a) the Boys & Girls Club of the Berkshires (Camp Russell);

 (b) Northeast Baptist Conference (Lakeside Christian Camp and Conference Center).